 It’s easier, emotionally, to move with family than alone, but it’s perfectly possible to move alone: just make sure you get a new social life started quickly, perhaps via a site like meetup.
 Be careful, though, not to fall in the trap of only socialising with fellow immigrants.

 You can get away with just speaking English.
 All the locals were taught it at school, and many can use it well enough.
-You’ll often find, when talking to service desks and the like, that you’ll be handed over to someone else who’s better at English, but there will almost always be someone available.
+You’ll often find, when talking to service desks and the like, that you’ll be handed over to someone better at English, but there will almost always be a confident English speaker available.

 All the same, in general life, you’ll get further and do better if you speak French and/or German.
 Fortunately, the Luxembourg government makes it very easy to pick up other languages.
 They provide evening classes and intensive courses for not much more than pocket money.
 If you’re lucky, your employer will send you on a course organised by one of the many private language teaching companies, which are frankly better mostly because the classes are smaller.

 The main thing it takes to learn a language is graft.
-We’ve all got the ability to learn a language, because each and every one of us has learnt a language already.
+You can do it, because you’ve done it: how else can you read this?!
 Put the effort in, having the courage to make mistakes so you can learn from them, add time and energy, and you’ll be fine.

 Luxembourgish is the local native language, which is strangely similar to the dialect of German spoken across the French border.
 It is typical for this country is that the forms you fill in to prove you speak good Luxembourgish are in French.